 We determine if an arrangement is a lease at inception.
 Operating leases in which we are the lessee are included in operating lease right-of-use ("ROU") assets and operating lease liabilities in the consolidated balance sheets.
-We do not have any finance leases, as a lessee, and no long-term leases for which we are the lessor.
+Finance leases in which we are the lessee are included in finance lease right-of-use ("ROU") assets and finance lease liabilities in the consolidated balance sheets.
+We do not have any leases for which we are the lessor.

 ROU assets represent the right to use an underlying asset for the lease term and lease liabilities represent our obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at commencement date based on the present value of lease payments over the reasonably certain lease term.
-As our leases do not provide an implicit rate, we use our incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
+As our lease do not provide an implicit rate, we use our incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
 We use the implicit rate when readily determinable.
 The operating lease ROU asset also includes any lease payments made and reduced by lease incentives, such as tenant improvement allowances.
 Our lease terms include options to extend or terminate the lease only when it is reasonably certain that we will exercise that option.
 Lease expense for lease payments is recognized on a straight-line basis over the lease term.